flyingflip/rethinkdb/README.md

 RethinkDB is an open-source, distributed database built to store JSON documents and effortlessly scale to multiple machines.
 It's easy to set up and learn and features a simple but powerful query language that supports table joins, groupings, aggregations, and functions.

 # How to use this image
+Keeping in mind that this image is syntactically compatible with the main [RethinkDB](https://www.rethinkdb.com) image, it is largely the same and follows the compiling instructions for RaspberryPi.
+It is compiled on an Apple MacBook Air running an Apple Silicon M1 processor.
+As such, I have used most of the README and all of the instructions from [RethinkDB's DockerHub](https://hub.docker.com/_/rethinkdb) page.
+ARM support is still considered experimental - so use at your own discretion.

 ## Start an instance with data mounted in the working directory